This FAQ section is designed to cover some of the more specific questions we get asked that are not necessarily covered in other 'List Owners' pages.

 Promotional messages should only be posted if they are related to the subject or purpose of that list, and are likely to benefit or interest list members.
 However, as list owner, it is up to you to decide what is appropriate for your list.

 A. If a message is sent to your list that you, or another subscriber, feels is offensive in some way, email the subscriber off-list to let them know that you feel their message is inappropriate.
-You may find it helpful to quote relevant sections of the JISCMail Guidelines on Etiquette and Acceptable Use Policy.
+You may find it helpful to quote relevant sections of the JISCMail Guidelines on Etiquette and Service Use Policies.

 If you would like further help or advice, please contact the JISCMail helpline